 Nasdaq understands from speaking with listed companies that many companies object to the number and in some cases the variable nature of certain of Nasdaq's listing fees.
 For example, a company may owe fees when it issues additional shares as a result of events that do not raise money and cannot always be forecasted or budgeted for by the company, such as the exercise by employees of stock options or the implementation of a reverse stock split.
 To address such concerns, Nasdaq has determined to create an alternative fee schedule, which eliminates fees related to the issuance of additional shares, record-keeping changes, and substitution listing events, thereby simplifying and clarifying for companies the annual fees to which they are subject.
 In addition, under this alternative fee structure, Nasdaq will also eliminate the fee for a written interpretation of the listing rules and for review by Nasdaq Staff of a compliance plan.
-As a result, companies subject to this alternative structure will pay only a single annual fee to also benefit Nasdaq, by eliminating the multiple invoices that must be sent to a company each year and providing more certainty as to revenue.
+As a result, companies subject to this alternative structure will pay only a single annual fee to Nasdaq, which will include all the ordinary costs of listing for the year.3 This change will also benefit Nasdaq, by eliminating the multiple invoices that must be sent to a company each year4 and providing more certainty as to revenue.